Time for Tokyo to become a leading hub of green finance

 Meanwhile, a growing number of middle- and high-income people, along with the growth of institutional investors and the asset management industry, has promoted capital market development in China.
 In addition, currencies such as the Chinese renminbi, together with the Australian dollar and the Canadian dollar, are gaining a certain level of popularity as alternative reserve currencies.
 Digital renminbi is expected to be issued around the Beijing 2021 Winter Olympic Games and is already attracting global attention.

-The growing alarm about climate change and widespread global initiatives toward a net-zero economy has awakened the world that the greening of existing loan and securities portfolios is in urgent need.
+The growing alarm about climate change, along with widespread global initiatives toward a net-zero economy, has awakened the world to the urgent need to “green” existing loan and securities portfolios.
 It is also spurring a move towards significantly growing the size of sustainable financial markets in order to finance green projects and new green technology.

 Sustainable financial markets need to rise from the current annual pace of $2.3 trillion globally to around $5 trillion by 2030, and maintain close to this amount until 2050, according to the recent International Energy Agency’s net zero scenario report.
 Asia in particular, as one of the fastest growing regions, faces the biggest challenges in transforming into a low-carbon economy, given its excessive dependence on coal power and rising demand for energy to fuel future growth.